minprog/programming-1/10 Lectures/05 Week 2 Wednesday/20 Wednesday.md

 ### `capitalize-2.c`

-We don’t strictly need the curly braces around if-else blocks so long as they are only a single line.
-However, there’s an even better way to shorten this
+We don't strictly need the curly braces around if-else blocks so long as they are only a single line.
+However, there's an even better way to shorten this
 program:

 	#include <cs50.h>